csc-training/geocomputing/python/sentinel_without_credentials/README.md

 ### Running

-On CSC's supercomputer Puhti, you can use the [geoconda module](https://docs.csc.fi/apps/geoconda/) which includes the boto3 library:
+On CSC's supercomputer Roihu, you can use the [python-geo module](https://docs.csc.fi/apps/python-geo/) which includes the boto3 library:
 ```
-module load geoconda
+module load python-geo
 python get_open_sentinel_buckets.py
 ```